Chelsoconn/170/study_guide.md

 2. **What determines whether a request should use `GET` or `POST` as its HTTP method?**

+   1. 2 distinct behaviors

+​		GET- accessing info from resource

+​        POST- form submission/providing credentials/ modifying info server side

+​

-3. **What is the relationship between a scheme and a protocol in the context of a URL?**
+1. **What is the relationship between a scheme and a protocol in the context of a URL?**

    Another frequent point of confusion when discussing URLs are the terms *scheme* and *protocol*.
 When looking at URL Components, we described the component that  prepends the colon and two forward slashes at the start of a URL as the *scheme*.